kubernetes/test-infra/releng/README.md

 # Release Engineering tooling <!-- omit in toc -->

-This directory contains tooling to generate Prow jobs.
+This directory contains tooling to fork and rotate Prow jobs for Kubernetes release branches.
+Jobs annotated with `fork-per-release` are automatically forked for new branches and rotated through stability tiers.
-While some of this may be generically useful for other cases, the primary function of these tools is to generate release branch jobs after kubernetes/kubernetes releases which create new branches.

 > NOTE: The documentation here supersedes overlapping guidance from the [Release Manager handbooks][branch-manager-handbook] (which will be removed at